 There is no single test that will diagnose all of the many causes of anorexia and lethargy.
 Each test helps contribute essential information to your veterinarian to help him/her determine the cause of your bird’s illness.

 Is it really necessary to hospitalize my bird?

-By the time many birds are seen by the veterinarian, they are literally dying.
+By the time many birds are seen by the veterinarian, they are often gravely ill.
 If your veterinarian recommends hospitalization, it is because your bird requires the type of critical care that cannot be given at home, such as subcutaneous or intravenous fluids and feeding through a tube.

 How are birds with anorexia and lethargy treated?